fenago/apache-solr/lab_guides/Lab_2.md

 cloud mode.
 When we specified the number of hosts, port number, and collection name, it created an initial configuration set.
-Solr comes with an example configuration set, which we can use .indexterm} with cloud mode.
+Solr comes with an example configuration set, which we can use with cloud mode.
 It can be found at: `$SOLR_HOME/server/solr/configsets`.

 If you navigate to that folder, you will be able to see the `_default` and `sample_techproducts_configs`